Dle-a/Configuring-on-premises-active-directory-within-azure-VMs/README.md

 </p>

 <h1>Active directory configurations in (Azure)</h1>
-This tutorial outlines the implementation of Active Directory within Azure Virtual Machines.<br />
+This lab outlines the implementation of Active Directory within Azure Virtual Machines.<br />

 <h2>Environments and Technologies Used</h2>